hxlnt/video-indexer/README.md

 # video-indexer
 This is a Node.js wrapper for the Microsoft Cognitive Services [Video Indexer API](https://www.videoindexer.ai/), currently in preview.

-This node package is still under development; not complete nor suitable for production use!
+This module is still under ongoing development; not complete nor suitable for production use!
 PRs welcome! :)

 ## Installation
 `npm install video-indexer`